 Check Domain Name Availability on Social Media

-Before actually acquiring my domain name, I also wanted to make sure it was available on a variety of social media platforms.
+Before actually acquiring my domain name, I also wanted to make sure the name was also available on a variety of social media platforms.
 My preference was to use simplyjolayne and not a variation of it.
 I initially searched Facebook, Pinterest, Instagram, and Twitter.
-You might have other requirements, such a Youtube or LinkedIn, so be sure to check all that apply.
+You might have other requirements, such a Tik Tok, Youtube or LinkedIn, so be sure to check all that apply.
 Your requirements might change over time as well, so it is a good idea to check the availability on a variety of social media platforms.